 These skills are all described in some detail in the mentoring texts referred to below.

-For some examples of questions that are appropriate for mentors to ask, please refer to ‘Egan’s 3 stage model of helping’.
+For some examples of questions that are appropriate for mentors to ask, please refer to ‘Egan's Three Stage Model of Mentoring’.
 The books and other tools and resources listed below contain generic information relevant to mentoring.

 It is important to value the process by setting aside protected time, and meeting in a neutral environment which is comfortable and where you will not be disturbed or interrupted.
 It is also important that this is somewhere you and the mentee will feel safe.